aswinpaul321/EE763-Assignment/README.md

 4. Perform Variational Inference using ADVI.
 5. Find the posterior which should be denoised Image.

-Shortcoming: I could not completely impliment the denoing part using Ising model.
+I could not completely impliment the denoing part using Ising model.
 I could run the variational inference defining a basic likelihood function and reconstruct the noisy input image reasonably well as a multivariate posterior distribution.
 This reconstruction required variational inference as we assumed the noisy image is a pixel wise obervation to a hidden image (posterior attempting to recreate).
+The posterior multivariate distribution mentioned can be used to sample many variations of the input noisy image.
 Please look at the input and and output screenshots to see the results.